bitwiseops/presentations/slides/2024-03-28/Chapter 0 - Introduction.md

 > A model is thus better if it can explain more with less

-<small style="font-size:tiny; float:right">  [Compression is Comprehension: The Unreasonable Effectiveness of Digital Computation in the Natural World](https://arxiv.org/pdf/1904.10258v3.pdf) </small>
+<small style="font-size:xx-small; float:right">  [Compression is Comprehension: The Unreasonable Effectiveness of Digital Computation in the Natural World](https://arxiv.org/pdf/1904.10258v3.pdf) </small>

 Notes:
 In information theory, compression is about representing information in a way that reduces redundancy without losing the essence of the original data.
 This is done through various **algorithms that identify patterns** and represent them more efficiently.